IyamarereIvan/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+created on 24th August by Ivan Iyamarere

 ### Project Title
-Replace the Project Title
+US Bikeshare project

 ### Description
 Describe what your project is about and what it does